As you are no doubt aware, the healthcare industry is changing rapidly.

 Brittany: “I didn’t know I’d owe so much just after a visit to the doctor.
 I can’t afford it.”

-Transparency on billing matters is equally important as transparency in clinical matters to your patients.
+Transparency in billing matters is equally important as transparency in clinical matters to your patients.
 Setting the expectations for payment before the care encounter is another shift that many organizations are moving towards.
-Patients sometimes delay making payments because they have questions about what they owe, or assume that their insurance payer is taking care of a balance when it truly is patient responsibility.
+Patients sometimes delay making payments because they have questions about what they owe or assume that their insurance payer is taking care of a balance when it truly is the patient responsibility.

 Communicating your payment policy to Larry may be different than how you communicate to Tammy.
-Knowing what your patient preferences are and communicating it clearly is the key to customizing payment options for various demographics of your patient population.
-For instance, Larry may prefer a prompt pay discount option, and Tammy might want a long term payment plan.
+Knowing what your patient preferences are and communicating them clearly is the key to customizing payment options for various demographics of your patient population.
+For instance, Larry may prefer a prompt pay discount option, and Tammy might want a long-term payment plan.